benatbarrueta/biciTech/readme.md

     npm start

+#### DOCUMENTATION 📄
+If you want to see the documentation of the api you have to enter in this [link](http:localhost:8000/api-docs) after starting the server

 ### 2. WEATHER MICROSERVICE 🌤️
 This microservice is developed in Node.js and is used to obtain the weather data for each bike lane.
 It communicates with the app with the OpenWeather API.